paucabar/neurosphear_assay/README.md

 2. Select the directory containing the images (.tif files)
 3. Load the pixel classification project
 4. Select the stitching mode.
 Note that it depends on the image acquisition parameters.
 Also note that the macro assumes an overlapping of 15 %
-5. Adjust some workflow parameters (mean, open, threshold).
+5. Adjust some workflow parameters (mean, threshold, open iterations).
 Know more about the parameters of the workflow on the **wiki page (not yet)**
-6. Adjust the parameters.
-Know more about the parameters of the workflow on the **wiki page (not yet)**
-7. Run.
+6. Run.
 Note that the stitching workflow may take several hours, depending on the dataset size
-8. A series of new files will be saved within different directories: stitched well (.tif) files, a results table (.csv) file and the ROI (.zip) files of each well
+7. A series of new files will be saved within different directories: stitched well (.tif) files, a results table (.csv) file and the ROI (.zip) files of each well

 ## Contributors